sean-cunningham/compression-project/README.md

 ### Run Length Encoding

-This algorithm is probably he most basic algorithm for ending.
+This algorithm is probably the most basic algorithm for ending.
 All it does is scan a file for recurring adjacent bytes and group them by appending the number of recurring instances to a single instance of that byte.

 For example, aaaaaabbbbbbaaabbb would compress to 6a6b3a3b.
 As you can see this results in a smaller file than the original.

 The key weak point of this algorithm is that it depends on large groups of recurring bytes to be efficient.
 As you can see with the first test file it actually makes the file larger than the original.
-Hence the reason for the other test file to show that it actually works for the right kind of data.
+Hence the reason for the other test file is to show that it actually works for the right kind of data.

 ### Lemper Ziv Welch